-The staff of the GSU Counseling Center can help with a wide variety of personal difficulties, such as self-esteem, depression, anxiety, sexual and/or gender identity, relationship conflicts, eating disorders, and growing up in a dysfunctional family.
+The staff of the Counseling Center can help with a wide variety of personal difficulties, such as self-esteem, depression, anxiety, sexual and/or gender identity, relationship conflicts, eating disorders, and growing up in a dysfunctional family.

 Personal counseling within a supportive professional environment can help you understand yourself better and gain healthy coping strategies.
 Couples counseling is also offered in some circumstances, if both partners are currently-enrolled students.